**Alt Text:** Three men sit around a table having a discussion in an open office space with desks, computers, and a laptop displaying code.

 Screen Shot 2023 03 14 at 12.56.25 PM

-Mitigate Risk
+Soften Risk

 Having the right insurance coverage can help protect against any financial losses due to unforeseen circumstances.
 With proper policies in place, you can rest assured that your business will stay afloat if something unexpected (like a lawsuit or disaster) happens.
 General insurance will cover the cost of any property damage, and liability insurance will help you pay for any legal costs that may arise from the incident.
-So when you're considering an insurance company, make sure to check the types of coverage that they offer on their website and how much it costs.
-Additionally, if you're in a specialized industry, there may be additional policies that could fit your specific needs.
+So when you’re considering an insurance company, ensure to check the types of coverage that they offer and how much it costs.
+Additionally, if you’re in a specialized industry, there may be additional policies that could fit your specific needs.

 Cover Losses Due to Cybercrime